-We are excited to offer our learners an experience that highlights and develops essential employability skills, capabilities and dispositions such as communication, adaptability, and collaboration.
-The Integrated Inquiry approach differs from conventional school project work where learning is teacher centred and teacher directed.
-In IIL, teachers are the facilitators of learning, not content drivers of knowledge; students explore and relate learning to their personal interests and/or post-school careers as they think deeply, stretch their creativity, investigate and are challenged to problem solve and problem find.
+Literacy and Numeracy for Life (LNL) differs from conventional learning as we focus on small topics that directly link to life skills and employment.
+The learning is teacher centred and student directed where teachers are facilitators of learning, not content drivers of knowledge; students explore and relate learning to their personal skills/or post-school careers as they think deeply, stretch their creativity, investigate and are challenged to problem solve and problem find through life experiences.

 Students develop their capacity to work in teams, meet deadlines, communicate and justify their viewpoints.

-IIL promotes interdisciplinary learning where students make connections across learning through exploring clear, authentic and relevant links across the curriculum.
-It supports the use and application of what has been taught and learned in new and different ways - inspiring all possibilities.
+LNL promotes interdisciplinary learning where students make connections across learning through exploring clear, authentic and relevant links across the curriculum to life skills.
+It supports the use and application of what has been taught and learnt in a new and different way - inspiring all possibilities.